Mendoza, Argentina

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Mendoza is to search online for rental listings.
 There are many websites that offer listings for apartments, houses, and other types of rental properties in the area.
 Additionally, you can also search for rental listings in local newspapers and classifieds.
 Additionally, you can also ask friends and family who live in the area for recommendations.
-Finally, you can also contact local real estate agents who specialize in rental properties in Mendoza," remarked one expat living in Mendoza, Argentina.
+Finally, you can also contact local real estate agents who specialize in rental properties in Mendoza," commented one expat who made the move to Mendoza.

 What is a typical expat home or apartment like in Mendoza?